PLCnext/OpcUaMethods/README.md

    ![New Project 4](img/new-project4.png)

-1. In the Information Model pane, create a new Object Type.
+1. In the Information Model pane, create a new Object Type by right-clicking on the BaseObjectType.

    ![New Type](img/new-type.png)

 1. Fill in the details of the new type.

    - Give the type a name.
    - Add the method that we will use to read PDI data, with the required input and output arguments.
-The data types of the method arguments should be as shown below.
+The names and data types of the method arguments should be as shown below.

+   ![Type Details](img/type-details.png)

    - When finished, press the OK button.

-   ![Type Details](img/type-details.png)

 1. Save the model.